The Healthy Ecosystems, Healthy People Initiative

 - Interest in being part of a multidisciplinary international collaboration, including potential for future grant funding and additional collaborations through the EHN network.

-If your idea doesn’t yet meet all the criteria, we still encourage you to get in touch—we welcome early-stage concepts and can work with you to refine your project.
+If your idea and project site do not meet all the points raised above, we still encourage you to get in touch—we welcome early-stage concepts and can work with you to refine your project if you are interested.

 Other ways to engage